5 Steps to Take After an Older Adult Has a Fall

 “The main things we’re looking for are whether there are enough handrails, adequate lighting, and whether there are throw rugs or loose cords that are easy to trip on,” says Beth Popolizio, PT, DPT, a training and development specialist for TheKey.

-It’s also important to minimize clutter (especially on the floor and around stairs), use non-skid mats in the bathroom, and add grab bars where necessary, such as near toilets and showers.
+It’s also essential to minimize clutter (especially on floors and around stairs), use nonslip mats in the bathroom, and install grab bars where necessary, such as near toilets and showers.

-And you might want to rearrange some furniture to make moving around the home easier.
+You might want to rearrange furniture to make moving around the home easier.

-Don’t hesitate to enlist help, as a team approach may be best.
+Don’t hesitate to seek help; a team approach may be best.

-Research from Johns Hopkins University found that bringing a nurse, occupational therapist, and handyman (to help install safety equipment, like grab bars) into the home resulted in an improvement in people’s functionality, notes Dr. Wasserman.
+Research from Johns Hopkins University found that bringing a nurse, an occupational therapist, and a handyman (to help install safety equipment, such as grab bars) into the home improved people’s functional outcomes, notes Dr. Wasserman.

-5. Help them move past the fear of falling
+5. Help seniors move past the fear of falling

 Falls are scary, and it’s natural to want to avoid having another.

-The problem is that some older adults become so fearful of falling, that they end up moving less because of it.
+The problem is that some older adults become so fearful of falling that they reduce their activity levels.

 “People can get stuck in a fear/avoidance cycle and start to limit their activity,” says Dr. Popolizio.
 “Over time, that degrades their strength, power, endurance, and functional independence, which increases their risk of subsequent falls.”